-REDLINE -- DRAFT after November 2011 Meeting
+REDLINE -- DRAFT for April 2012 Meeting

 Strike-outs and underlines show changes from the current standards.
+Changes from Draft reviewed at January 2012 meeting are shown in italics.

 Standard 301.
 OBJECTIVES

 - (a) A law school shall maintain an rigorous educational program that prepares its students for (1) admission to the bar, and (2) effective, ethical and responsible participation in the legal profession. - (b) A law school shall ensure that all students have reasonably comparable opportunities to take advantage of the school's educational program, co-curricular programs, and other educational benefits.